Bluetooth Speakers: Frequently Asked Questions

 AptX: Another feature limited to phones and devices outside of Apple’s periphery, AptX is a codec (or group of codecs) said to allow Bluetooth streaming at “near CD quality” resolution.
 Apple products do not use AptX, but Android users may find it improves performance when paired with high-quality tracks and high-performance speakers.
 AptX Adaptive is the latest and greatest version of this codec, but both the source device and Bluetooth speaker must support it for you to get any benefit.

 Passive radiator: This term represents a kind of driver that helps magnify bass within your speaker.
 If you have a sealed speaker enclosure, which means there are no portholes, a passive radiator essentially reacts to slight changes in the air pressure within the enclosure.
 Each fluctuation results in sound.
 Passive radiators do not have to be powered by amps.
 Furthermore, the device is often lighter than other traditional drivers or speakers because it comes with no magnet or voice coil.
-That production design saves you a bit of cash, creates a more compact and portable device, and upgrades your speaker’s overall sound.
+That production design saves you a bit of cash, creates a more compact and portable device, and upgrades your speaker’s overall sound

 Want to know more information about the best bluetooth speaker? feel free to contact us.